-Behavioural incidents are logged on SIMS and these are monitored by the deputy head teacher (pastoral).
+Behavioural incidents are logged on SIMS and these are monitored by the Assistant Head Teacher (Inclusion and Pastoral Lead).

 11. How are children with SEND enabled to engage in activities available with children and young people in the school who do not have SEND?